Hugolify/hugolify-example-site/content/_index.md

 isIndex: true
 title: Home
 hero:
-  surtitle: Hugo + Netlify CMS
+  surtitle: Framework Hugo + Decap CMS
   title: Hugolify demo website
-  text: This is a demo of a Github template for build easily a fast, accessible
-    friendly and low carbon website!
+  text: This is a demo of a Github template for build easily a fast, accessible friendly and low carbon website!
   cta:
     url: "#main"
     text: Discover